-Registration is completed via the Student Information System (SIS).
-SIS is the student self-service application providing students with an array of information and direct access to their academic, financial, and personal data.
-Access to SIS is gained by the use of your NetID and password.
+Registration is completed via the Student Information System (SIS), a self-service application that provides students with an array of information and direct access to their academic, financial and personal data.

-- Access to SIS is gained by the use of your NetID and password.
-As a security precaution, students should change their NetID password periodically.
-This ID and password are your key to accessing all of the personal information contained on these pages.
-DON'T SHARE YOUR PASSWORD WITH ANYONE!
+Access to SIS is gained by using your NetID and password.
+As a precaution, students should change their password periodically.
+This NetID is your key to accessing all the personal data contained on these pages – do not share your password with anyone.

-- See the Academic Calendar for the official semester schedule and registration deadlines.
+See the Academic Calendar for the official semester schedule and registration deadlines.

 Graduate students should defer to the specific requirements of their program and the advice of their faculty advisers when determining which courses to study over the course of their program.